Linda A. Malone

 She is the author of numerous articles in a wide range of publications and has authored and co-authored twelve books on international law, human rights, and environmental law.
 She has written law review articles, casebooks, treatises, study aids, university press books, mass-market publications, magazine and journal articles, and on-line publications.
 Her book, Environmental Regulation of Land Use, has been the preeminent book in that field for over twenty years.
 She was also the Associate Editor of the Yearbook of International Environmental Law and has served on the Advisory Council to the National Enforcement Training Institute of the U.S. Environmental Protection Agency, Board of Visitors of Duke Law School, the Board of Directors of the American Agricultural Law Association, the Review Board of the Land Use and Environmental Law Review, and as chair of the international criminal law section of the American Society of International Law and the agricultural law sections of the American Association of Law Schools.
 She was a delegate to the United Nations Conference on the Environment and Development in Rio in 1992, co-counsel to Bosnia-Herzegovina in its genocide case against Serbia and Montenegro before the World Court, co-counsel to Paraguay in its challenge to the death penalty in Paraguay v.
 Virginia, and co-counsel for amicus in the Supreme Court in Padilla v.
 Rumsfeld and Hamdan v.
 Rumsfeld.

 She received the 2009-2010 Fulbright Distinguished Chair in International Environmental Law at the University of Turin, Italy.
 In 1998 she received the Fulbright/OSCE Regional Research Award for her work on women's and children's rights in Eastern Europe and in 2002 received a grant from the National Endowment for Humanities, State Department, and International Research and Exchange Board in continuance of her work.
-She received the Millenium Award of the Virginia Women's Bar Association in 2000, presented to a professor, judge, and a practitioner for their contributions to women's rights.
+She received the Millenium Award of the Virginia Women's Bar Association in 2000, presented to a professor, judge, and a practitioner for their contributions to women's rights, and received the 2015 Spirit of Vassar Award for her record of public service.

 Professor Malone received her B.A. from Vassar, her J.D. from Duke, where she was Research and Managing Editor of the Duke Law Journal, and her LL.M. from the University of Illinois.
 Prior to joining the William and Mary faculty in 1988, she served as a law clerk for the Honorable Wilbur F. Pell, United States Court of Appeals for the Seventh Circuit, and practiced law in Chicago and Atlanta.

 She has served on the ABA's Special Subcommittee on the Rights of the Child, which is working on passage of the Convention on the Elimination of Discrimination Against Women and the Convention on the Rights of the Child, on two committees of the National Academy of Sciences, and is the author of the water quality chapter of the 2005 report of the Congressionally created U.S. Ocean Commission.
-She also served on the Board of Advisors of Karamah, a non-profit organization of Muslim woman lawyers for human rights.
+She also served on the Board of Advisors of Karamah, a non-profit organization of Muslim woman lawyers for human rights, was the Co-chair of the International Criminal Law Section of the American Society of International Law from 2009-11, an Executive Board Member of the International Association of Penal Law with the American National Section 2005-7, and was a sponsor of the amendment to the Federal Rules of Criminal Procedure to require consular notice (adopted by the US Department of Justice in March, 2002-03).Professor Malone was a Visiting Professor at China University of Political Science and Law, Beijing, China in the summer 2014, a Visiting Fellow at Columbia Law School Center for Climate Change, New York, NY during the spring 2015, and will be a Visiting Professor at Duke University School of Law, Durham, NC in the Spring of 2016.
 She is a frequent speaker locally, nationally, and internationally, and a frequent commentator for newspapers and other media outlets.

 - Co-author, Analytical Methods and Approaches for Water Resources Project Planning (Nat'l Res.
 Council, Nat'l.
 Acad.
 Sci.
 2004) (with Gregory B. Baecher et al).